 Weather – Canada vs Australia

 Canada is extremely cold as compared to warmer Australia for almost 8 months of the year.

 If your kids like playing with snowballs, you should go to Canada.
 Each one of us has their own preference.

 Australia stays warm most part of the year from September to March.
 Here is our picture from December enjoying the Nobbies Center viewpoint at Philip Island in Melbourne.

 Both Canada and Australia follow the same type of public healthcare system.
 Public Medical clinic costs are funded by taxes.
 You can buy private health insurance as per your choice.

-This is same as FREE government hospital system in India but quality of service is much better.
+This is the same as the FREE government hospital system in India but the quality of service is much better.

-Note that dental and eye care is not given free of cost in Canada and Australia.
+- Dental and eye care are not given free of cost in Canada and Australia.
 You will need to pay out of pocket or buy private insurance.

-There are income slabs too which will force you to buy private health insurance if your income is above a certain level.
-This will ultimately be same as buying private insurance in US.
+- There are income slabs too which will force you to buy private health insurance if your income is above a certain level.
+This will ultimately be the same as buying private insurance in the US.

 What else can I cover here?
 Any other topic that you need some information with?
 Leave a comment and I will try to add more information.